Eisenh/OpenAlberta/CodeStructure.md

 # Code Structure Documentation

+**** Note: this file was Ai generated and oits some of the tehnial debt that is already plauging the app.
+For thediffernt view, some details are hndled in Laning.selte, while some are handled in the various graph components.
+The way the data is hndled differes between componets because of their dev history.
+We really should simplify that.
+***

 ## 1. Project Overview

 This project is a Svelte application with Supabase integration for searching and visualizing Alberta Open Data.
 The application uses vector embeddings for semantic search and graph visualization.